nipreps/petprep/docs/workflows.rst

 format for downstream application, along with its inverse.

-If co-registration proves challenging, the :option:`--pet2anat-robust` flag switches the workflow to FreeSurfer's ``mri_robust_register`` with an NMI cost function and restricted to rigid-body (6 dof) transforms.
+If co-registration proves challenging, the :option:`--pet2anat-robust` flag switches the workflow to an ANTs mutual-information rigid registration restricted to rigid-body (6 dof) transforms.
 This method is more robust to large initial misalignments.

 Resampling PET runs onto standard spaces
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~